 The humble laundry room is emerging as an influential part of the home for today’s buyers and renovators.
-Upstaged by new kitchens and bathrooms, many buyers rarely gave a thought to the laundry room beyond its practical function – until now.
+Upstaged by new kitchens, many buyers rarely gave a thought to the laundry room beyond its practical function – until now.
 New interior designs and increasingly sophisticated washing machines have put ways of doing the wash at the front and center of many buyers’ thinking when viewing a home.
 Revamping your laundry room and making it a center or storage and organization can be a worthwhile upgrade before you put your home on the market.
 The room has become a hot button for buyers.

 If you have a laundry room that needs a facelift, here are eight tips for a great renovation project.

 - Quality appliances: You can’t go wrong with installing excellent appliances.
 American and European brands are winners.
 Buyers love to see a front-loader washing machine next to a dryer.

 - Faucet favorites: The combination of a quality faucet and basin is critical to the success of a laundry.
 A swivel faucet is essential.
 You might also want to consider one where the hose can be pulled out and retracted.
 If you’ve got a dog, it makes washing them a breeze.